About Thyroid Conditions

 - Sweating, a dislike of heat and an increased thirst

-- Diarrhoea or needing to go to the toilet more often than normal
+- Diarrhea or needing to go to the toilet more often than normal

 - Shortness of breath